gpaul-faldin/Nordvpn-proxies/README.md

 🛠 **Features:**
 - **Rotating Proxies:** Transition smoothly between diverse Nordvpn connections.
 - **Intuitive API:** Propel your requests without entangling in proxy configurations.
+- **Enhanced Feedback:** Additional response headers to gain insights on the proxy being used.
 - **Tailorable:** Shape specific Nordvpn connection attributes in line with your requirements.

 ## 📋 Prerequisites